Business: Record label

 Location: Toronto

-The microcastle brand evolved over many years.
-After designing the original identity at the label's inception, I took over the album artwork a couple of years into its releases, working closely with label founder Mitch Alexander as the catalogue grew from digital releases to special edition vinyl.
+The Microcastle brand evolved over many years.
+After designing the original identity at the label's inception, I took over the album artwork a couple of years into its releases, working closely with founder Mitch Alexander as the catalogue grew from digital releases to special edition vinyl.

-microcastle became one of the most iconic and respected labels in the progressive house scene.
-It was a platform for Mitch to release music he loved and to champion artists he believed were among the best the industry had to offer.
+Microcastle became one of the most iconic and respected labels in the progressive house scene.
+A platform for Mitch to release music he loved and champion artists he believed were among the best the industry had to offer.

 Mitch and I would talk for hours every time.
-We would talk about the industry and emerging artists, the golden age of electronic music, our shared time at Release Records, art and design, and about the world in general, from politics to ecology.
-We had a very special relationship and one I will always cherish.
+About the industry and emerging artists, the golden age of electronic music, our shared time at Release Records, art and design, and the world in general.
+Politics, ecology, everything.
+We had something rare and I knew it.

 Tragically, in the summer of 2025, within a year of what Mitch had said would be the final release, he passed away.